Why study in Rome?

 It may be a Mediterranean climate, but it still gets cold in the winter.
 It’s a “humid” cold, as the Romans say, not a dry cold, so you may still feel chilly even if you’re bundled up.
 It’s no upstate New York, of course, but do bring a warm winter coat, gloves, scarf, and hat if you will be studying in Rome during the winter months.

-It can be rainy and dreary, too, especially in November and April.
+It can be rainy and dreary, too, especially in November and April if you are spending a semester abroad in Rome.
 However, Rome wasn’t built well for rain, so expect flooded streets and sidewalks, even with a moderate amount of rain, and slippery cobblestones.
 If you are studying abroad in Rome in the spring, Invest in a pair of rain boots if you don’t want to sit through class with wet feet.
 Choose a summer study abroad program in Rome if you want to enjoy the warm and sunny days you’ve dreamed of gallivanting around Roman ruins, but keep in mind these lovely days will come with flocks of tourists.

 7. Policemen With Machine Guns

 This is the first thing many people notice when they land at Fiumicino airport (other than the fact that there are palm trees in Rome!).
-But you’ll also notice them around the city, especially in the historic center near major tourist attractions, like the Pantheon, the Colosseum, and Piazza Venezia.
+But you’ll also notice them around the city during your study abroad adventures, especially in the historic center near major tourist attractions, like the Pantheon, the Colosseum, and Piazza Venezia.
 These armed policemen are actually carabinieri, or members of the elite national military police force.
 Seeing them around Rome does not mean the city is on lock down, it’s just part of the normal security system utilized by year round.

 8. Studying Abroad in Rome Will Change the Rest of Your Life